 Amendment 1 to the CMP FMP (GMFMC and SAFMC 1985) established separate commercial allocations for the Gulf migratory group divided at the Alabama/Florida border into eastern and western zones.
-Amendment 9 to the CMP FMP (GMFMC and SAFMC 2000) further subdivided the commercial hook-and-line king mackerel allocation for the eastern zone Florida west coast subzone by establishing two regions, north and south, with a dividing line between the two regions at the Collier/Lee County line.
-These zones, subzones, and regions were established to ensure that fishermen throughout the Gulf had an opportunity to fish in their homeport area and that some of the allowable quota was available for those areas.
+Amendment 9 to the CMP FMP (GMFMC and SAFMC 2000) further subdivided the commercial hook-and-line king mackerel allocation for the Eastern Zone Florida west coast by establishing two subzones, north and south, with a dividing line between the two subzones at the Collier/Lee County line.
+These zones and subzones were established to ensure that fishermen throughout the Gulf had an opportunity to fish in their homeport area and that some of the allowable quota was available for those areas.

-The fishing year for the Gulf Western Zone and West Coast Florida Subzone is July 1- June 30.
-The trip limit is 3,000 lbs per day for the Western zone.
+The fishing year for the Gulf Western Zone and west coast Florida subzones is July 1- June 30.
+The trip limit is 3,000 lbs per day for the Western Zone.
 In general, the quota in this zone is met in September to November of each year, and fishing is closed; in 2008-2009, the zone remained open until March.
-Both the north and south regions have a 1,250-lb trip limit until 75% of the quota is reached, and then the trip limit is 500 lbs until the quota is taken, or the end of the fishing year.
-The north region closed in October 2009, but previously had not closed since 2003-2004.
-The quota for the south region for the hook-and-line sector generally is met in March or April, but occasionally the quota is not filled before the end of the fishing year.
-In the south region, the gillnet season opens on the day after the Martin Luther King, Jr. holiday.
+Both the Northern and Southern Subzones have a 1,250-lb trip limit until 75% of the quota is reached, and then the trip limit is 500 lbs until the quota is taken, or the end of the fishing year.
+The Northern Subzone closed in October 2009, but previously had not closed since 2003-2004.
+The quota for the Southern Subzone for the hook-and-line sector generally is met in March or April, but occasionally the quota is not filled before the end of the fishing year.
+In the Southern Subzone, the gillnet season opens on the day after the Martin Luther King, Jr. holiday.
 The fishing year ends June 30, but the quota is usually reached within one to two weeks after opening.